influxdata/telegraf/plugins/inputs/filecount/README.md

   ## duration.
 If mtime is negative, only count files that have been
   ## touched in this duration.
 Defaults to "0s".
   mtime = "0s"

+  ## Output stats for every subdirectory.
+Defaults to false.
+  recursive_print = false

+  ## Only output directories whose sub elements weighs more than this
+  ## size in bytes.
+Defaults to 0.
+  recursive_print_size = 0
 ```

 ### Measurements & Fields: